renaynay/TWIL/_posts/2020-07-01-atomic-counters.md

 tags:          golang goroutines threads
 ---
 # What are atomic counters?
 Before talking about atomic counters, I want to define atomic operations and atomicity.
-An operation is atomic if at no point can the operation be divided -- it happens instantaneously and no other process can access the object that's being operated on in the midst of the operation (or in the process of changing it).
+An operation is atomic if at no point can the operation be divided -- it happens instantaneously and no other process can access the object that's being operated on in the midst of the operation.
 In other words, atomic operations are individisble.
 There is only a before and after, and no in-between where the in-flux state can be accessed.

 ## Why is atomicity important?
 Atomicity is important when dealing with concurrent operations that access and modify shared objects.
-To guarantee that the program works as intended, it's important to ensure that the shared objects can only be operated on atomically.
+To guarantee that the program works as intended, it's important to ensure that the shared objects can only be operated on atomically or that that object can be locked while a process operates on it, and subsequently unlocked once that process is finished.

 ## How can you guarantee atomicity?
 One way to guarantee atomicity is to use a [`mutex`](https://tour.golang.org/concurrency/9) that can `lock` and `unlock` access to some place in memory.
 Here's an example of how a mutex can be used in Go using the [sync package](https://godoc.org/sync):